aweis89/ai-terminals.nvim/README.md

     status with custom actions for staging, discarding, or viewing changes
   - **[diffview.nvim](https://github.com/sindrets/diffview.nvim):** Comprehensive
     git diff viewer with side-by-side comparisons
-- **📋 Send Visual Selection:** Send the currently selected text (visual mode) to the AI terminal, automatically wrapped in a markdown code block with the file path and language type included.
-Each terminal can have a custom path header template to format file paths according to the AI tool's preferences (e.g., `@filename` or `` `filename` ``).

-- **🩺 Send Diagnostics:** Send diagnostics (errors, warnings, etc.) for the current buffer or visual selection to the AI terminal (`:h ai-terminals.send_diagnostics`), formatted with severity, line/column numbers, messages, and the corresponding source code lines.
-- **🚀 Run Command and Send Output:** Execute an arbitrary shell command and send its standard output and exit code to the active AI terminal (`:h ai-terminals.send_command_output`).
-Useful for running tests, linters, or even fetching information from other CLIs (e.g., `jira issue view MYTICKET-123`) and feeding results to the AI.
-- **📁 File Management:** Generic functions to add files or buffers to any terminal using configurable commands
-  (`:h ai-terminals.add_files_to_terminal`,
-  `:h ai-terminals.add_buffers_to_terminal`).
-Works with all terminals, with fallback behavior for terminals without specific file commands configured.
-- **📝 Prompt Keymaps:** Define custom keymaps (`:h ai-terminals-config-prompt-keymaps`) to send pre-defined prompts to specific terminals.
-  - **Selection Handling:** Configure whether the keymap includes visual selection (`include_selection` option, defaults to `true`).
-    - If `true`, the keymap works in normal and visual modes.
-In visual mode, the selection is prefixed to the prompt.
-    - If `false`, the keymap works only in normal mode and sends just the prompt.
-  - **Submission Control:** Configure whether a newline is sent after the prompt (`submit` option, defaults to `true`).
-  - **Dynamic Prompts:** Prompt text can be a string or a function that returns a string.
-Functions are evaluated when the keymap is triggered, allowing dynamic content (e.g., current file path).
-See example in `:h ai-terminals-configuration`.

 ### 📁 File Management